AndrewEllis93/Print-Tuning-Guide/README.md

 ![](Images/Misc/Backlash-Comparison.png)
 ![](Images/Misc/Backlash-Pattern.png)

+- Ensure that your pulley and idler teeth are free of gunk.
+I find that I have to clean them occasionally.
 - Test prints: https://mihaidesigns.com/pages/inconsistent-extrusion-test
 - **Ensure that you have some [backlash](https://gfycat.com/mealycautiouscoqui) in your plastic gear.** You should be able to feel a small amount of "wiggle" when moving it with your fingernail (but not too much).
     - This is adjusted by moving the motor itself up and down.
 The motor plate has slotted screw holes to allow for adjustment.